samdhew/docker/software_version/README.md

-# Dockerfile for Amazon Corretto 17 with Alpine
+# Dockerfile for Specific Software Version

 This Dockerfile sets up a lightweight containerized environment based on Amazon Corretto 17 and Alpine Linux.
 It installs specific versions of `curl` (8.3.0-r0) and `tzdata` (2023c-r0), sets the timezone to America/New_York, and displays the current date.